boeckmann/asm6502/README.txt

 --------------------------

-       The task of an assembler is to translate an _assembler source_ containing human readable _instructions_ to a _binary representation_ the processor understands.
+       The task of an assembler is to translate an _assembler source_ containing human-readable _instructions_ to a _binary representation_ the processor understands.
 This binary
        representation is called _machine code_.
-There is a one-to-one mapping between the human readable instructions contained in the assembler source and the generated machine code.
+There is a one-to-one mapping between the human-readable instructions contained in the assembler source and the generated machine code.

        Each instruction a processor understands is given a name, called